 I often fantasized about what it would be like to be a dog.
 Especially, on any given Monday morning.
 I would much rather stand guard over my house, and never leave it, ever.
 To have someone feed me every meal, tell me how good I am, and invite me into bed every night to cuddle.
 Well, that sounds almost like heaven.

 Days full of naps and nights full of mindless sleep, without one damn little care in the world.
 My only wish would have been for a doggie door.
-I don’t think I want to be escorted to a bathroom.
+I don’t think would I want to be escorted to a bathroom.
 Dogs always look so pathetically vulnerable squatting in front of others.

 What could be better than being a dog I thought?
 I might have even been okay with the spaying and neutering.
 The thought of getting a bone now and then without any worries seems pretty nice, and I can’t count how many times a day I find my dogs “grooming” themselves.
 I thought I’d be just fine in the canine form.

 However, this past weekend I took both my dogs, Rainy (my lab) and Jazzy (my Boston Terrier/Frenchie mix) to the vet for a check up and all this fantasizing about being a dog came to a halt.
 The visit was normal enough at the start.
 The doctor was thorough.
 I actually never encountered a vet who attempted to build rapport with a dog.
 He inspected teeth, fur, joints, and eyes.
 I even felt the urge to run around the room with my dogs, so he could watch their gaits, hoping to win a ribbon or two.